Headphone jack not working?

 Turning your phone on and off again can solve a lot of smartphone issues, and it takes extraordinarily little time to do.

 Before you hit the restart button, go into your System settings on your phone to check if there are any software updates available.
 A firmware update might address a bug in your current device that’s preventing audio from playing properly.

-Hitting the Update Now button will get you the latest version of your OS instantly.
+Hitting the Update Now button will get you the latest version of your operating system instantly.

 Step 5: Try a Specialist App

 Still having problems with a headphone jack not working?

 You’re running out of potential fixes, but there are a few options still available.

 For instance, you could consider downloading a third-party app for your smartphone.